34 highly influential African American scientists you may not know

 She was an expert programmer, making ground-breaking advancements in the proliferation of FORTRAN and significantly contributing to the U.S. Space Program.
 She would be a lifelong advocate for racial and female equality.

 15. Ronald McNair was one of the crew on the space shuttle Challenger

 Date of birth: October 21, 1950

 Place of birth: Lake City, South Carolina

 McNair was born in 1950 and would graduate from North Carolina A&T State University in 1971.
 He later earned his Doctorate in Physics in 1976 from MIT.

-Post-academia McNair was selected for the NASA Astronaut Program.
+Post-academia, McNair was selected for the NASA Astronaut Program.
 After his mandatory training, he clocked up 191 hours in space on the STS 41-B mission that launched in 1984.
-While at NASA, he worked on the development of HF/DF and high-pressure CO lasers.
+While at NASA, he worked on developing HF/DF and high-pressure CO lasers.

 Tragically, McNair died in the Challenger Space Shuttle explosion in 1986.

 16. Katherine Johnson was another pioneering NASA mathematician

 Place of birth: White Sulphur Springs, West Virginia